sindresorhus/Defaults/readme.md

 Type: `func`

-Remove all entries from the `UserDefaults` suite.
+Remove all entries from the given `UserDefaults` suite.

 ### `Defaults.Observation`